Handling Gift Aid overclaims and refunds (UK only)

 The previewed claim lists all Donations and Refunds, ready for your review.

-Once you are happy, click Save to complete your review, foloowing the remainder of the process of finishing and submitting the claim - see the related support article for further information about submitting Gift Aid claims.
+Once you are happy, click Save and follow the remainder of the process to download or submit the claim - see the related support article for further information about submitting Gift Aid claims.